kanavgoyal898/QueensGambit/README.md

 - **Human vs. AI and AI vs. AI**: Allows for both human vs. AI and AI vs. AI matches.
 - **SVG Board State Saving**: Saves the current board state as an SVG file after each move.
 - **Difficulty Levels**: Offers four difficulty levels (easy, medium, difficult, auto).
+- **Bot Mode**: Option for a more optimized and intelligent gameplay experience.
 - **Crazy Mode**: Option for a more random and unpredictable gameplay experience.

 ## Code Structure